September 10, 2015

 Since vitamin K and warfarin work against each other, the amount of vitamin K in your diet can change warfarin’s effects.
 It is important to keep your dietary intake of vitamin K consistent.
 Foods such as green leafy vegetables and certain oils have higher contents of vitamin K. If you decrease your intake of vitamin K (eat fewer foods containing vitamin K) your dose of warfarin may need to be lowered to prevent bleeding.
 If you increase your intake of vitamin K, your dose of warfarin may need to be increased to prevent blood clots.
 A major change in your vitamin K intake can affect your PT/INR, but normal daily variation in the foods you eat is okay.
 You do not have to avoid foods that are high in vitamin K, just keep your diet consistent.
 You should let your healthcare professional know if there is going to be a major change in your diet, so your PT/INR can be closely monitored.
 Many people are on special diets, such as the Atkin’s or South Beach diets, to lose weight.

 These diets are high protein diets and can also affect the way warfarin works in your body.
-Once you take a dose of warfarin, some of it binds to protein in your bloodstream.
+Once you take a dose of warfarin, some of it binds to the protein in your bloodstream.
 While warfarin is attached to this protein, it has no effect on your body.
-It’s thought that high protein diets can increase the amount of proteins in your body and cause more warfarin to be bound to protein.
+It’s thought that high protein diets can increase the number of proteins in your body and cause more warfarin to be bound to protein.
 This causes a decrease in warfarin available to prevent clots, so your warfarin dose may need to be increased.
 Always check with your healthcare professional before starting any special diets, so your PT/INR can be closely monitored.
 Certain foods can also affect how your liver clears warfarin from your body, causing warfarin levels to increase or decrease.

 Examples include alcohol, and possibly cranberry products (e.g., juice, supplements) or grapefruit or grapefruit juice.
 Too much alcohol, cranberry products, or grapefruit products can potentially increase warfarin’s effect and increase your risk of bleeding.
 Avoid or limit your intake of alcohol, cranberry products, and grapefruit or grapefruit juice.
 Make sure your healthcare professional knows if your diet contains any of these products, so your PT/INR can be closely monitored.